By Jeff Milchen

 - Strong “right to know” laws and privacy protections were included, resulting from Montana ‘s unusual mix of libertarianism and populism.

-Though most rural residents opposed it, the people of Montana ratified the new constitution in June 1972 by a margin of 2,532 votes from 230,000 cast.
-This came in a state that voted for the Republican presidential nominee that year and each of the following four elections.
+Though most rural residents opposed it, the people of Montana ratified the new constitution in June 1972.
+It passed by a margin of 2,532 votes from 230,000 cast in a state that voted for the Republican presidential nominee that year and each of the following four elections.

 Despite strong protections against corporate intrusion in state elections, Montanans still were forced to defend against corporate assaults at the ballot box.
-In 2004, Canyon Resources Inc. instigated a ballot initiative a state ban on the practice of extracting gold via spraying cyanide over ore piles.
+In 2004, Canyon Resources Inc. instigated a ballot initiative to attempt overturning a state ban on the practice of extracting gold via spraying cyanide over ore piles.
 Thanks to the 1978 U.S. Supreme Court ruling in First National Bank of Boston v.
 Bellotti, the corporation was free to spend more than $2 million promoting its own agenda.
-Apparently every one of 22 donors to the pro-cyanide campaign was a corporation.
+Every one of 22 donors to the pro-cyanide campaign apparently was a corporation.

 Montanans narrowly upheld the cyanide ban, but at great cost to grassroots organizations.
 All of this helps explain Montana ‘s tenacious refusal to kill the Corrupt Practices Act.
 In defending the Act at the Montana Court, the state presented extensive evidence of actual corruption in elections, which the U.S. Supreme Court found lacking in Citizens United.